-This course will cover fuel, Petroleum and petrol products: it incudes topics related to industrial chemistry.
+This course will cover fuel, Petroleum and petrol products: it includes topics related to industrial chemistry.

 To develop understanding among students regarding chemical composition and properties.
-To make familiar with various sources and isolation procedures of petroleum To provide understanding of the development and advancements of alternating fuels and advance battery material.
-To impart knowledge of various processes for synthetic fuels, characterization and related mechanism.
+To make familiar with various sources and isolation procedures of petroleum.
+To provide understanding of the development and advancements of alternating fuels and advance battery material.
+To impart knowledge and skill development regarding various processes for synthetic fuels, characterization and related mechanism.